 Cybersecurity tips for middle schools

-Middle school students may bring their personal devices to school, warranting the creation a bring your own device (BYOD) policy for the sake of your school network.
+Middle school students may bring personal devices to school, so districts should create a bring your own device (BYOD) policy that protects the school network.
 Students might also use computer labs more frequently, which is where security awareness training becomes particularly useful.

 You might consider using your device management solution to push out profiles and configurations to issued devices, such as Chromebooks and laptops.
 This allows you to limit applications and the content visible to students.
 In some wireless controllers, you can even set a specific rating (e.g., G, PG, PG-13) for content visible to students.